 Alex De Minaur captured three titles in 2019, winning Sydney, Zhuhai, and Atlanta.
 The Australian also reached the final at Basel.
 He entered the top 20 for the first time.
 Competing on hard: 30-11.
 Alex De Minaur rarely gave away free points at second serve with 56% success, executed at 42% on break chances, and held steady at 74% on first serve points.

 Alex De Minaur developed through Challenger events in 2017.
 A maiden top-200 ranking followed.
 He captured one title at Portugal F11.
 He also reached the final at Segovia Challenger.
-Record: 31-18.
-Across surfaces: hard 22-12, grass 7-4.
+Record: 33-23.
+Challenger record: 31-18.
+Challenger/ITF results by surface: hard 22-12, grass 7-4.
 He won 56% on second serve, averaged 0.27 double faults per game, and saved 61% of break points.

 Alex De Minaur gained ranking points at Futures level in 2016.
 He reached three finals at Spain F4, Spain F14, and Eckental Challenger.
 Additional semifinals at Spain F3, Spain F8, and Australia F6.
 Season record: 40-19.
-Surface breakdown: clay 14-7, hard 26-12.
+By Challenger/ITF surface: clay 14-7, hard 26-12.
 He averaged 0.33 double faults per game, converted 45% of break opportunities, and saved 63% of break points.